 In order to effectively respond to the rapidly changing COVID-19 situation, the University Emergency Contingency Committee (Chair: President) was launched and has been making contingency plans in cooperation with related offices.
 The Asian Studies Program has its own ad-hoc Emergency Committee (Chair: Dean of the Asian Studies Program) to monitor the well-being of our international students as well as to communicate promptly with our partner institutions.
 Measures have been launched in accordance with advice from the Japanese Government as well as other international health organizations.

-While Spring 2020 Semester classes are being conducted remotely for all our university programs, our administrative offices remain in full operation.
+While Fall 2020 Semester courses are mainly being conducted remotely, our administrative offices remain in full operation.

 Kansai Gaidai recommends that members of its community follow guidelines developed by the U.S. Centers for Disease Control and Prevention (CDC) for preventing the spread of respiratory viruses in general: